Ngiwal: Geography

 Ngiwal is situated between Melekeok and Ngaraard on the north central east coast of Babeldaob Island.
-Ngiwal extends from the coast to the Rael Kedam and includes the drainage of the Ngeredekuu River.
-The Ngeredekuu has its headwaters on the forested east flanks of the Rael Kedam and flows through a large northwest to southeast trending valley.
-A coastal ridge lies between the Ngeredekuu Valley and a broad sandy plain along the coast.
+Ngiwal extends from the coast to the Rael Kedam and includes the drainage of the Ngerbekuu River.
+The Ngerbekuu River has its headwaters on the forested east flanks of the Rael Kedam and flows through a large northwest to southeast trending valley.
+A coastal ridge lies between the Ngerbekuu Valley and a broad sandy plain along the coast.
 The modern village of Ngiwal is located on a broad section of coastal plain north of the point known as Bkulatabriual and comprises the traditional villages of Ngermechau (south) and Ngercheluuk.
 The traditional villages were relocated to the coast in the mid-nineteenth century from their positions on the lower slopes of the coastal ridge.

 Presently, most of the use of the land in Ngiwal is confined to gardens surrounding the modern village.
 Interspersed with these kitchen gardens are stands of agroforest which include coconut, betelnut, breadfruit, almond trees, and banana plants.
 In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly attended taro swamp gardens.
 Except for occasional forays to hunt pigeon or harvest special plants, there is little active use of most of the interior of Ngiwal.

 The state has an area of 26 km^{2} and is known for its beautiful beaches.
 To get to Ngiwal by boat it is necessary to do it at high tide, although there is a pier a couple of kilometers south of the village which can be reached at any tide.
 Its administrative center and main locality is Ngerkeai.